mdavidson9/docs.balsamiq.com/content/desktop/alternates.md

 ## Duplicating Alternates

+You can duplicate mockups from the contextual menu.
+Doing this will create a new, randomly named alternate that is an exact copy of the alternate you chose to duplicate.

-Sometimes, an alternate grows into a mockup all its own.
-If you would like to create a new mockup based on an alternate, you can choose the "Duplicate As New Mockup" option from the contextual menu.
+Sometimes, however, an alternate grows into a mockup all its own.
+If you would like to create a whole new mockup based on an alternate, you can choose the "Duplicate As New Mockup" option from the contextual menu.

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/alternates-duplicate.png)

-The new mockup will be named using **Name of Alternate** and then **Name of Original Mockup**.
-So if you had an alternate named "Rotated Header" in your "Homepage" mockup, the mockup created from the alternate would be "Rotated Header Homepage".
+The new mockup will be named using the **Name of the Alternate** and then the **Name of the Original Mockup**.
+So if you had an alternate named "Rotated Header", in your "Homepage" mockup, the mockup created from the alternate would be named "Rotated Header Homepage".

 ![](//media.balsamiq.com/img/support/docs/m4d/b3/alternates-duplicatedresults.png)